MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 		- **Name**: Leave unchanged
 		- **Display name**: Confidential
 		- **Description for users**: Leave unchanged
-		- **Description for admins**: Confidential information with all restrictive encryption, marking and sharing settings activated
+		- **Description for admins**: Confidential information with all restrictive encryption, marking, and sharing settings activated

 	2. In the **Scope** section, select **Files &amp; emails** and **Groups &amp; Sites**